↑

 • Or even all of the above

-It takes motivation to prioritize self-care when you are serving and caring for others.
+It takes motivation to prioritize self-care when serving and caring for others.

 The Self-care Impact Book Cover with a yellow sprinkling can pouring water over a daisy growing out of a hand